 Lawn grubs — the larval stage of certain adult beetles — are common in yards across the country and do play a role in the natural order of things, but only in the right numbers.
 But when the populations grow out of control, you will want to know how and when to kill the grubs in your lawn.

-“They’re sort of nature’s ‘de-thatchers,’” he added.
+“They’re sort of nature’s ‘de-thatchers,’” says David Shetlar is a professor emeritus with a doctoral degree in entomology at The Ohio State University.
 “But the problem is, [if] they’re eating that thatch, they do eat the roots and the crowns [of turfgrass], which kills the plant.”

 Short on time and just want to kill some grubs?
 Here are our picks for the best grub killers.